 Waterways and Tidal Boundaries

-A natural boundary on a plan should be described as:
+A natural boundary on a plan should be described as the relevant natural feature:

-Natural boundaries (e.g. seashore or rivers) are said to be ambulatory or liable to a shifting of position from time to time under the common law doctrine of accretion.
+Natural boundaries (e.g. seashore or rivers) are said to be ambulatory or liable to a shifting of position from time to time under the common law doctrine of accretion and erosion.
 Any movement of a natural boundary needs to be gradual, imperceptible and of a permanent nature so that there are no remaining visible signs or evidence of the old boundary.

 Sudden or artificial changes to a waterway by avulsion do not change the boundary and the separated parts continue in the ownership of the original proprietors.